eaU520/full-stack-finance-todo/README.md

 # full-stack-finance-todo
 Full stack application for portfolio MERN

-How to run?
+How to run:
-npm start
+npm start frontend